 This tree at Busch Gardens in Virginia is covered in lights from its very tippy top to the bottom and is truly a wonderful sight to see.
 Reader Julie Fenwick shared the photo.

 Learn the pros and cons of using LED lights for your lighting display.

 Classic Christmas House

 It’s hard not to get in the holiday spirit when taking a look at this display.
 Reader Sharon Campbell says she decorates her home with lights, wreaths and red bows for a classic Christmas look.
 This snow adds an extra festive touch.

 If you’re having people over for the holidays, you’d better check these things off your prep list.

 This perfectly snow-covered Christmas tree is a beautiful sight to see.
 Reader Sue Tester took the photo on a Christmas tree farm in Vermont.

 Get ready for Christmas and see how you can avoid the crowds when it comes time to buy a tree.

 Extreme Christmas Lights Display

-It’s quite the entrance to home with these lights and the level of detail in this Christmas lights display is wild.
+It’s quite the entrance to home with these lights and the level of detail in this outdoor Christmas lights display is wild.
 Reader George Weaver says, “This display started out in 1966 with one strand of Christmas lights on the front porch.
-It has grown into a beautiful display with over 105,000 lights over 3 acres.”
+It has grown into a beautiful display with over 105,000 lights over three acres.”